d-rideout/MeleeWizard/README.md

 ## Instructions

 A battle involves two or more *sides*.
-Each side if composed of *parties*, which are groups of related *characters*.
+Each side is composed of *parties*, which are groups of related *characters*.
 Usually a side, especially that of the players, has only a single party, but not always.
 Each *player* controls a number of characters, usually all within a single party.

 Before starting the battle, create a file for each party, which details all characters in the party, including who is playing them, their current ST, and their 'usual' adjusted DX.
-(You will have to declare any deviation from this adjDX every turn.)
+(You will have to declare most deviations from this adjDX every turn, though some are taken care of automagically, such as those from reactions to injury.)
 There are two sample party files in the `parties/` folder.
 They are tab-separated-value files: you can edit them with your favorite spreadsheet program or text editor.